fortranfuture/fortranfuture.github.io/README.md

-# fortran.github.io
+# FortranFuture
-A place to promote Fortran.
+A place to promote Fortran and its future.